Get an LLC in Oklahoma Easy and Stress-Free

 Oklahoma City, Oklahoma 73103

-Articles of incorporation can be filed in person at the Secretary of State’s office, online, or by mail.
-Filing in person is the fastest way to get your LLC formed, followed by filing online.
 If you need an expedited filing, you’ll have to pay an additional fee for the service.
-After you’ve filed online without expedited service, you can expect to receive confirmation of your articles of incorporation within 2 days.
-It will take 7 to 10 business days for filings submitted by mail.
+After you’ve filed online without expedited service, you can usually expect to receive confirmation of your articles of organization within 2 days.
+It can take around 7 to 10 business days for filings submitted by mail.

 Step 4: Create an operating agreement